danielroe/vue-sanity/README.md

 ## Quick Start

-> If you are using Vue 2, then this project requires usage of [`@vue/composition-api`](https://github.com/vuejs/composition-api).
-Make sure you've set that up correctly first.
-If you're using Vue 3, no extra steps are required.
+> If you are using Vue 2, then this project requires you be on at least Vue 2.7.

 First install `vue-sanity`: